-This type of programme is not for the easy-going, quiet people.
+This type of program is not for easy-going, quiet people.
 It is for the types that can stand up for themselves and say no!
 These hosts will do everything they can to get as much out of you as they can.

 Not paying people is slavery.
 Great that they are giving you accommodation, but if you are working for them more than the required amount, you should be getting paid as this was not included in the description when you agreed on it originally.

 This is why working for accommodation is modern slavery.
 People are not being paid for the number of hours or the work they do.
 They are being used and exploited for the benefit of the host.
 They can’t leave because they are in an agreement and their return flights are booked for a few weeks or months ahead.
 They feel pressured into doing more because they feel that they owe the host something.
 You are a slave in a foreign country to a host that is a complete stranger, and exploring the city seems impossible.